benji-york/minimal-python-and-zig/README.md

 ve/bin/python play.py
 1 + 2 = 3
 ```

-The dependencies will be installed, `play.zig` will be built into a dynamic library and
-the Python program that calls it will be run.

 If you run it again, everything will be up-to-date, so nothing will be rebuilt: